-The survey of 988 Likely Voters in Louisiana was conducted on October 22-23, 2014 by Rasmussen Reports.
+The survey of 1,000 Likely Voters in Louisiana was conducted on November 16-19, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.